jannabiforever/hwpxgrep/README.md

 - [ ] Implement advanced caching strategies.
 - [ ] Add support for multi-threaded search.
 - [ ] Support for additional output formats.

 ---

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue for any suggestions or improvements.

----